jorisrietveld/HackenBluetooth/README.md

 ![](resources/smartshaver.png)
 # Bluetooth passive sniffing:
-This repository contains backgrodifferentrmation and some of the findings of INF2B's research into the security of the Smart Shaver 7000.
+This repository contains some background information and some of the findings of INF2B's research into the security of the Smart Shaver 7000.

 # Table Of Contents